 Keeping your gluteus maximus (butt muscle) soft, slowly extend your spine as far as it will go.
 Hold the top position a second or two before squeezing your stomach muscles to come back down again.

 Note that changing the position of your arms will alter the challenge.
 Having them at your side makes the exercise easier.
 Moving them to the side of your head makes it more difficult.
 This provides a way to increase the challenge as necessary.

 Repeat the exercise until you feel a mild fatigue in the muscles of your lower back.

-To check whether rotation of the spine might also be an issue, use the following range of motion assessment of your trunk (torso).
+To check whether rotation of your trunk might also be an issue, use the following range of motion assessment.
 Sit tall on a bench with your feet planted firmly on the ground.
 Cross your hands loosely over your chest and slowly rotate your trunk to one side.
 Don’t allow your hips or your pelvis to move.
-Note how far you went and repeat in the other direction.
+Note how far you go and repeat in the other direction.

 If you are limited to one side, that’s an indication you have weakness in the muscles responsible for motion in that direction.

 Try the following isometrics (muscle contractions without movement) to improve motion on the restricted side.

 Again, sitting tall on a bench, rotate your trunk towards the side you found limited.
 This time have somebody block you in this position by placing their hand on the front of your shoulder.
 Gently rotate into their stable hand as if trying to twist further.
 Hold the contraction for five seconds before returning to the start position.
 Repeat a further five times and you should start to see your range of motion increase.